12 Types of PCB Colors You Choose for your Boards

 PCB-About-4

-About PCB Colors
+What is PCB Colors

 PCB colors primarily refer to the color of the solder mask, which is the protective layer applied over the copper traces on a PCB.
 This layer protects the board from environmental damage, such as moisture, dust, and physical wear.
 The color of the solder mask does not directly affect the electrical performance of the board but can influence aesthetics, visibility during manufacturing, and brand identity.